 OPTION C > Taxi pick up service by Athens Walking Tours.

-The most comfortable way.You will recognise your driver from the orange colored Athens Walking Tours sign he will be holding.
+The most comfortable way.You will recognize your driver from the orange colored Athens Walking Tours sign he will be holding.
 Average trip time 30 minutes.
 The cost is 35 Euro per ride.
 Waiting time of our driver for you at least half an hour.

 The Athens Walking Tours offer transfers with luxury Mercedes – non smoking car no smoking driver – from the port of Piraeus to accommodate cruise ship passengers for their shore excursions in Athens.
 You can book this transfer independently or with your tour by booking at athenswalkingtours.gr.
 Instructions how to meet with your taxi driver will follow with your confirmation letter.